jpmml/jpmml-sklearn/README.md

 Please note that stateless Scikit-Learn selector objects need to be wrapped into an `sklearn2pmml.SelectprProxy` object.

-Third, instantiate an `Estimator` object:
+Third, creating an `Estimator` object:

 ```python
 from sklearn.tree import DecisionTreeClassifier

 classifier = DecisionTreeClassifier(min_samples_leaf = 5)
 ```

-Combine the above objects into a `sklearn2pmml.pipeline.PMMLPipeline` object, and run the experiment:
+Combining the above objects into a `sklearn2pmml.pipeline.PMMLPipeline` object, and running the experiment:

 ```python
 from sklearn2pmml.pipeline import PMMLPipeline